 Tigbauan, Iloilo 5021

-Dr. Joebert D. Toledo is presently the Chief of the Aquaculture Department, Southeast Asian Fisheries Development Center (SEAFDEC/AQD).
-He earned his Bachelor of Science degree at the University of the Philippines, Diliman, Quezon City.
-He completed his Masters and Doctorate degrees at Hiroshima University, Japan.
+Dr. Joebert D. Toledo is presently leading the development of a marine finfish seed production program at Feedmix Feed Specialists Inc. in the Philippines.
+He was the immediate former Chief of the Southeast Asian Fisheries Development Center/Aquaculture Department (SEAFDEC/AQD) for three consecutive terms, earned his Bachelor of Science degree at the University of the Philippines, Diliman, Quezon City and completed his Masters and Doctorate degrees at Hiroshima University, Japan.

-Expertise and Experience: An accomplished aquaculture scientist, having conducted various fisheries and aquaculture research projects and publishing research studies in SCI journals on seed production, particularly on marine finfishes.
-Duly recognized by prestigious institutions for his work, including: 1) Dr. Elvira Tan Memorial Award 2001 for Best Published Paper in Marine Fisheries; 2) Department of Agriculture's Award for R&D 2002; 3) "Gawad Pangisdaan" Award 2004 for Outstanding Fisheries Professional; and 4) Outstanding Professional Fisheries Technologist of the Year by Philippine Professional Regulation Commission.
-Involved in the planning of a marine fish breeding program and in the technical operations of a private seabass hatchery in Southeast Asia .
+Expertise and Experience: An accomplished aquaculture scientist, having been a consultant to various international developmental projects, conducted various fish research projects, and publishing research studies in refereed journals on seed production, particularly groupers.
+Duly recognized by prestigious institutions for his work, including: 1) Dr. Elvira Tan Memorial Award 2001 for Best Published Paper in Marine Fisheries; 2) Department of Agriculture’s Award for R&D 2002; 3) “Gawad Pangisdaan” Award 2004 for Outstanding Fisheries Professional; and 4) Outstanding Professional Fisheries Technologist of the Year by Philippine Professional Regulation Commission.
+Involved in the planning of a marine fish breeding program for the Government of India and in the technical operations of a private seabass hatchery in Vietnam.
 Seconded as Marine Fish Seed Production Expert to the Department of Fisheries of Brunei Darussalam.
-Engaged as technical or management consultant or partner of various aquaculture-related companies in the Philippines, among other endeavors.
+Engaged as technical or management consultant or partner by various aquaculture-related companies in the Philippines, including: RD Fish Hatchery, Santeh Feeds, Feedmix Feeds, Overseas Feeds, Jamandre Hatcheries Inc., CAHAALA Multi-Coop Fish Hatchery, Integrated Services for the Development of Aquaculture and Fisheries, among other endeavors.
 Also a proficient trainor, having trained many farmers and government officers throughout Southeast Asia.

 Dr. Soon Kil YI